rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 helm install my do500/todolist --namespace ${TEAM_NAME}-ci-cd
 ```

-3. Open the application up in the browser to verify it's up and running.
-Here's a handy one-liner to get the address of the app
+3. Open the Todo List application up in the browser to verify it's up and running.
+Here's a handy one-liner to get the address of the app.

+Note: It may take a minute for your application to start so don't panic if you receive an error about Application not being available when you first try opening your application.
 ```bash
 echo https://$(oc get route/my-todolist -n ${TEAM_NAME}-ci-cd --template='{{.spec.host}}')
 ```